 Will you be attending a Hindu funeral for the first time?
 Hinduism is the world’s third largest religion, with over a billion followers.
 Here is an overview of the general Hindu customs and traditions surrounding death, burial, and mourning to be aware of when attending a funeral.

-When someone dies, the final rites are called Antyesti, which means last sacrifice.
+After death, the final rites are called Antyesti, which means last sacrifice.
 The ritual returns the body to the five elements, which include air, water, fire, earth, and space.

+In the Hindu religion, a person will usually pass away at home, surrounded by family.
+The body remains at the home after death until cremation, which takes place within 24 hours.
 When death is near, a Hindu priest is typically contacted to gather with the family.
 Mantras will be chanted, and the dying person should ideally be situated on a grass mat on the ground for the transition.